 The Authority would implement mitigation measures to minimize impacts on cultural resources.
-CUL-MM#6 requires that updated documentation be prepared for the property prior to construction to record the existing conditions of the depot complex, specifically its setting and character-defining features (such as the car cleaner's shack, iron fence, and below-grade concourse) that would be demolished or altered under both alternatives.
+CUL-MM#6 would require that updated documentation be prepared for the property prior to construction to record the existing conditions of the depot complex, specifically its setting and character-defining features (such as the car cleaner's shack, iron fence, and below-grade concourse) that would be demolished or altered under both alternatives.
 HABS photographs and drawings have previously been prepared for the Diridon Station water tower, which was subsequently demolished.
 The existing HABS photographs and drawings do not document the character-defining features and setting of the station that would be altered by these alternatives.
-CUL-MM#7 requires the creation of an interpretive exhibit about the history of the depot, including the annex and associated features.
-Using the documentation prepared under CUL-MM#6, a qualified historian and designer will craft a public exhibition documenting the significant history of the property.
-These mitigation measures will alleviate some of the impact on the resource by documenting and interpreting its history, but they will not compensate for the loss of character-defining features of the depot and substantial change in its setting.
+CUL-MM#7 would require the creation of an interpretive exhibit about the history of the depot, including the annex and associated features.
+Using the documentation prepared under CUL-MM#6, a qualified historian and designer would craft a public exhibition documenting the significant history of the property.
+These mitigation measures would alleviate some of the impact on the resource by documenting and interpreting its history, but they would not compensate for the loss of character-defining features of the depot and substantial change in its setting.

-CUL-MM#10 acknowledges that the station design will be prepared post-ROD.
-The Authority will issue RFQs to receive SOQs from qualified firms (contractor) for station designs and related services.
-Such firms will be contracted to provide professional consultant and design services for all design stages through final design.
-Selected firms will be responsible for making their designs context sensitive and meeting the SOI's standards for the treatment of historic properties.
-CUL-MM#10 will make station design conform with the SOI's standards.
+CUL-MM#10 acknowledges that the station design would be prepared post-ROD.
+The Authority would issue RFQs to receive SOQs from qualified firms (contractor) for station designs and related services.
+Such firms would be contracted to provide professional consultant and design services for all design stages through final design.
+Selected firms would be responsible for making their designs context sensitive and meeting the SOI's standards for the treatment of historic properties.
+CUL-MM#10 would make station design conform with the SOI's standards.

-CUL-MM#6, CUL-MM#7, and CUL-MM#10 mitigate the adverse effects on the resource by documenting and interpreting its history, but they will not fully mitigate for the loss of character-defining features of the resource, nor the degradation of the historic setting of the contributing Santa Clara underpass.
-While CUL-MM#10 will make the design of the new HSR station compliant with the SOI's standards, the demolition of several contributing features within the historic property boundary will result in a substantial change to the setting and association of the depot and Santa Clara underpass.
+Application of CUL-MM#6, CUL-MM#7, and CUL-MM#10 would provide some mitigation for the adverse effects on the resource by documenting and interpreting its history, but they would not fully mitigate for the loss of character-defining features of the resource, nor the degradation of the historic setting of the contributing Santa Clara underpass.
+While CUL-MM#10 would make the design of the new HSR station compliant with the SOI's standards, the demolition of several contributing features within the historic property boundary would result in a substantial change to the setting and association of the depot and Santa Clara underpass.
 Therefore, the impact would be significant and unavoidable under both project alternatives.